Introduction

 - Enhanced diagnostic accuracy and efficiency.

-- Timely identification of critical cardiac events.
+- Timely identification of STEMI.

 - Improved patient outcomes through swift intervention.